ABOUT STRESA

 Note that all wedding events include transport from the center of Stresa.

 Stresa has something for everyone.
-The lakefront road is lined with hotels ranging from grand historic properties to charming family-run options, and the whole area is walkable and safe.
-There are also plenty of apartments and Airbnbs tucked throughout the town.
+The lakefront road is lined with several hotels and there are plenty of apartments and Airbnbs tucked throughout the town.
+Stresa is generally walkable and safe.

 A note on location

-Stresa stretches along the lake and up into the hills, so it’s worth knowing that the centre of town (around Piazza Cadorna and the ferry docks) is where most activities and transport connections begin.
-If you’re staying a little further out, aim for somewhere within easy walking distance of the centre, or check that your accommodation has easy access to the main waterfront.
+Stresa stretches along the lake and up into the hills, so it’s worth knowing that the center of town (around Piazza Cadorna and the ferry docks) is where most tourist attractions and transport connections are located.
+If you’re staying a little further out, aim for somewhere within easy walking distance of the center, or check that your accommodation has easy access to the main waterfront.

 Hotel Astoria

-A charming hotel in the heart of Stresa, steps from the lake and the town centre.
+A charming hotel in the heart of Stresa, steps from the lake and the town center.
 Elegant rooms, attentive service, and a classic Italian atmosphere.

 Hotel La Palma

-A well-loved lakefront hotel with comfortable rooms, a gorgeous rooftop terrace, and a perfect position right on the strand.
-A great all-round choice.
+A well-loved lakefront hotel with comfortable rooms, a gorgeous rooftop terrace, and a perfect position right on the lakefront.

 Grand Hôtel des Îles Borromées